chr1272/docportal_prototype/README.md

 This particular instance is a stripped down version where confidential content has been removed.
 Its purpose is to demonstrate my knowledge of frameworks such as Angular and C#.NET, and of web or database related languages such as JS, CSS, XML, and others.

 ### What's it about?
 The idea behind the documentation portal is to provide **access to always up to date documentation** and to **capture the knowledge** of the users of the system.
-In addition to that, it could serve as a platform for e-Learning and provide the means to search the incident database of the helpdesk service linked to the same product or project.
+In addition to that, it could serve as a platform for e-Learning and provide the means to query the incident database of the helpdesk service linked to the same product or project.

 ![](https://user-images.githubusercontent.com/8645726/85849625-94164700-b7ab-11ea-93bf-c5b4a276701f.PNG)